jianwen-android/notes-sst-/History/4 & 6. Outbreak of World War II/Weaknesses of the League.md

 Unwillingness to disarm and compromise meant that no meaningful progress could be made by the League towards disarmament

-This led to a general atmosphere of distrust and tension that would ultimately lead to...
+This led to a general atmosphere of distrust and tension that would ultimately lead to…

 # Examples of failures